App churn and retention: how to measure and reduce user churn

 - Dealing with customer feedback

-- How does adding a paid plan effect your user churn?
+- How does adding a paid plan affect your user churn?

 - How do retention charts work?